MystenLabs/sui/external-crates/move/documentation/book/src/integers.md

 Integer types of one size can be cast to integer types of another size.
 Integers are the only types in Move that support casting.

 Casts _do not_ truncate.
-Casting will abort if the result is too large for the specified type
+Casting aborts if the result is too large for the specified type.

 | Syntax     | Operation                                            | Aborts if                              |
 | ---------- | ---------------------------------------------------- | -------------------------------------- |